This section covers addressing and device configuration issues specific to the buses that the Oracle Solaris platform supports.

 Figure 30 Machine Block Diagram

 The PCI host bridge provides an interconnect between the processor and peripheral components.
 Through the PCI host bridge, the processor can directly access main memory independent of other PCI bus masters.
 For example, while the CPU is fetching data from the cache controller in the host bridge, other PCI devices can also access the system memory through the host bridge.
 The advantage of this architecture is that this architecture separates the I/O bus from the processor's host bus.

 The PCI host bridge also provides data access mappings between the CPU and peripheral I/O devices.
 The bridge maps every peripheral device to the host address domain so that the processor can access the device through programmed I/O. On the local bus side, the PCI host bridge maps the system memory to the PCI address domain so that the PCI device can access the host memory as a bus master.
-Figure A-3 shows the two address domains.
+Machine Block Diagram shows the two address domains.

 The PCI address domain consists of three distinct address spaces: configuration, memory, and I/O space.

 Configuration space is defined geographically.
 The location of a peripheral device is determined by its physical location within an interconnected tree of PCI bus bridges.
 A device is located by its bus number and device (slot) number.
 Each peripheral device contains a set of well-defined configuration registers in its PCI configuration space.
 The registers are used not only to identify devices but also to supply device configuration information to the configuration framework.
 For example, base address registers in the device configuration space must be mapped before a device can respond to data access.